bishalgit/git-workshop/README.md

 - Base them on any commit of your repository
 - Apply changes to this commit sequence as they are added on top of the new base commit

+## Rebasing on the base branch
+In September 2016, GitHub introduced [a new way to merge pull requests:](https://github.blog/2016-09-26-rebase-and-merge-pull-requests/) the “Rebase and merge” button.
+Also available for other repository managers such as GitLab, it’s the “rebase front door”.
+It lets you perform a single rebase operation of your Pull Request commits on top of your base branch and then perform a merge.
+It is very important to observe that those two operations are performed in order, and that the rebase is not a substitution of the merge.
+Hence rebase is not used to replace the merge, but it completes it.

 You can simulate what happens when you click on the “Rebase and merge” (when there’s no conflict) by performing the following commands:

 ```bash